Claim: Candy canes were created as Christian symbols representing the blood and purity of Jesus.

 The candymaker made the candy in the form of a "J" to represent the precious name of Jesus, who came to earth as our Savior.
 It could also represent the staff of the "Good Shepherd" with which He reaches down into the ditches of the world to lift out the fallen lambs who, like all sheep, have gone astray.

 Thinking that the candy was somewhat plain, the candymaker stained it with red stripes.
 He used three small stripes to show the stripes of the scourging Jesus received by which we are healed.
 The large red stripe was for the blood shed by Christ on the cross so that we could have the promise of eternal life.

 Unfortunately, the candy became known as a Candy Cane — a meaningless decoration seen at Christmas time.
 But the meaning is still there for those who "have eyes to see and ears to hear."
 Every time you see a Candy Cane, remember the Wonder of Jesus and His Great Love that came down at Christmas, and that His Love remains the ultimate and dominant force in the universe today.

-Claims made about the candy's religious symbolism have become increasingly widespread as religious leaders have assured their congregations that these mythologies are factual, the press have published these claims as authoritative answers to readers' inquiries about the confection's meaning, and several lavishly illustrated books purport to tell the "true story" of the candy cane's origins.
-This is charming folklore at best, and though there's nothing wrong with finding (and celebrating) symbolism where there wasn't any before, the story of the candy cane's origins is, like Santa Claus, a myth and not a "true story."
+Claims made about the candy's Christian symbolism have become increasingly widespread as religious leaders have assured their congregations that these mythologies are factual, the press have published these claims as authoritative answers to readers' inquiries about the confection's meaning, and several lavishly illustrated books purport to tell the "true story" of the candy cane's origins.
+This is charming folklore, but one should not lose sight of the fact that such stories of the candy cane's origins are, like Santa Claus, myths and not "true stories."